qouteall/imm_ptl_wiki_copy/Config-Options.md

 [See also](https://github.com/qouteall/ImmersivePortalsMod/wiki/Portals#end-portals)

 ### Enable Alternate Dimensions
-If disabled, the alternate dimensions won't be loaded.
-(All portals pointing to alternate dimensions will vanish.)
+If disabled, the alternate dimensions won't be loaded, and all portals pointing to alternate dimensions will vanish.

 ### Enable Nether Portal Overlay
 If enabled, the newly generated nether portals will have vanilla nether portal texture overlay (with opacity 0.5).